sharmavijay09/Excel-Project-on-Sales-and-Financial-Analytics/README.md

 2. Open the file with any PDF reader.
 3. Review the detailed financial data and insights.

-## Contributing

-We welcome contributions to enhance this report.
-If you have suggestions or improvements, please follow these steps:

-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes.
-4. Submit a pull request.

 # P&L Statement by Months